wcat-dev/wcat-scanner-docs/docs/ci.md

           to: "https://wcat.dev"
 ```

-You can also use this [config](https://github.com/WCAT-Scanner/wcat/blob/main/.circleci/config.yml) as a template that the central A11yWatch repo uses.
+You can also use this [config](https://github.com/WCAT-Scanner/wcat/blob/main/.circleci/config.yml) as a template that the central wcat-tools repo uses.